Enrikerf/enrikerf/README.md

 ### Hi there 👋

 Software engineer - organising myself, my code and my closet because my mom told me so.
-Avoiding mergemovidas

 If you have questions, projects ideas, interesting jobs or just want to chat don't hesitate and contact me :)
 <!--